25 Side Hustle Ideas

 Drains clog, drywall cracks, computers crash—things break, but many among us don’t know how to fix them.
 If you’re one of the gifted few who does, consider becoming a freelance handyman or, if gadgets are your thing, offering tech repairs as a side business.

 Depending on which types of services you’re offering, you may need special training; for instance, some states require licenses to do plumbing, electrical, and HVAC work.
 As is often the case, having official licenses or credentials under your belt can also fetch you higher rates.
 Regardless, there’s no substitute for hands-on experience, so start by fixing things around your own house, plus your neighbors’, friends’, and family’s homes.

-And as handyman jobs typically take just a few hours, it’s easy to fit gigs into your schedule if you’re still working elsewhere full-time.
+As handyman jobs typically take just a few hours, it’s easy to fit gigs into your schedule if you’re still working elsewhere full time.
 Once you’ve built your experience, clientele, and acquired the proper training and licenses (if necessary), you can start charging anywhere between $77 and $300+, on average, depending on the scope of the job.

 15. Plan parties, events, or weddings.

 Are you known among your friends for throwing epic themed parties?
 Do you love a highly detailed schedule?
 Are you passionate about logistics?
-Then party or wedding planning might be your calling—or at least a fun side business idea.
+Then party planning might be your calling—or at least a fun side business idea.

 Starting a wedding planning business or other event planning firm doesn’t require any special training, but it does require a healthy book of contacts, a deep knowledge of vendors in your area, and a good amount of extroversion.
 Marketing is crucial too, and it’s likely that word of mouth will fetch you your first customers.